 There are several meal plans available to Oklahoma City University students, including a variety of residence hall board plans, apartment convenience plans, and commuter plans.
-Students residing in on-campus housing are required to purchase meal plan.
-Weekly meals can be used in the campus cafeteria and points can be used in Alvin's Market and Chick-fil-A, located in the Tom and Brenda McDaniel University Center.
+Students residing in on-campus housing are required to purchase a meal plan.
+Weekly meals can be used in the campus cafeteria and points can be used in Alvin's Market and the downstairs restaurant, located in the Tom and Brenda McDaniel University Center.
 Food services are provided by Chartwells.